 Synopsis of Rosemary’s Baby by Ira Levin

-In the chilling climax of “Rosemary’s Baby” by Ira Levin, the main character, Rosemary Woodhouse, finds herself face to face with the demon that has been haunting her throughout the novel.
-In a moment of terrifying realization, Rosemary comes to understand the true nature of the sinister forces at play in her life.
+In the climax of “Rosemary’s Baby,” Rosemary Woodhouse confronts the demon haunting her and realizes the true nature of the sinister forces in her life.

 Thank you for visiting with us.
 For more Reviews, visit our blog at The Ritual.